adhere-tech/adhere-tech.github.io/README.md

 5. Run `python AdHere.py domain_url` in the command line to run AdHere on the given URL.
 Leaving `domain_url` blank will perform a self-inspection on google.com.
 It will scan the website with the headless (no GUI) Google Chrome.
 After complete the scan, AdHere will generate `violations.txt` in the same folder of `AdHere.py`.
-The text file contains violations and their fix suggestions.
+The text file contains violations (i.e., the id, violation type, and XPath) and their fix suggestions.

 #### Preliminary Study Toolset
 1. Install all dependencies.